lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

 > *Dog* (However) *er jeg ikke enig i, at forbud mod biler i centrum kan løse trafikproblemer i store byer*.  = However, I do not agrre on that a ban on cars in the city center can solve the traffic problems.

 ### Mini exercise: try rephrasing these five sentences above, so that the free adverbs, inversion triggers, stay as central adverbs in the main clause.
-In that case, there will not be an inversion in the main clause.
+In that case, there will not be an inversion in the main clause

 E.g. *Der* (subject) *kommer* (verb1) *dermed* (free adverb =with that) *flere udfordringer i forhold til ansættelsesaftaler*. = Consequently there come more challenges with emplyoment contracts.

 ## Adverbs in the dependent clause